givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 If you want to learn more about [Origami Brain Injury Rehabilitation Center][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://www.origamirehab.org/" twitter="origamirehab" facebook="origamirehab" youtube="origamirehab" %}
+{% include web-links.html home="http://www.origamirehab.org/" twitter="origamirehab" facebook="origamirehab" youtube="user/origamirehab" %}

 ###### Photographs Courtesy of [Origami Brain Injury Rehabilitation Center][1].